 IO are so important: they declare to the

-IO runtime that the effect in question will block a thread, and it must be shifted to the blocking worker pool:
+IO runtime that the effect in question will block a thread, and it must be shifted to a blocking thread:

 IO.blocking(url1 == url2) // => IO[Boolean]

-URL#equals effect (along with its associated blocking DNS resolution) is moved off of the precious thread-stealing compute pool and onto an unbounded blocking pool.
+URL#equals effect (along with its associated blocking DNS resolution) is moved off of the precious thread-stealing compute pool and onto a blocking thread.
 This worker thread then blocks (which causes the kernel to remove it from the processor) for as long as necessary to complete the DNS resolution, after which it returns and completes the boolean comparison.
-As soon as this effect completes,
+After this effect completes,

-IO immediately shifts the fiber back to the work-stealing compute pool, ensuring all of the benefits are applied and the blocking worker thread can be returned to its pool.
+IO shifts the fiber back to the work-stealing compute pool, ensuring all of the benefits are applied and the blocking worker thread can be reused.